 Any kind of migration is an opportunity to dig into the functionalities of your website.
 Since Magento 2 offers more native features that require very few 3rd party extensions, this is the perfect time to analyze your functionalities and remove redundancies.

-You must also consider that any updates to code requires time and money, both for development and testing.
+You must also consider that any updates to code require time and money, both for development and testing.
 If while analyzing you find any piece of code or function which is used very less, consider cutting it entirely or trimming it.

 Did You Know?
 Cabinets.com, the largest online retailer of custom kitchen cabinets in the USA, reduced their average checkout time to 8 seconds ever since they migrated to Magento 2.

 If your website has some extensions which are needed but not native to Magento 2, you must plan a replacement for them.